BennyZhang-Canviz/TrainingContent/O3653/O3653-16 Excel - Microsoft Graph/Lab.md

 20. At the bottom of the page, click **Save**.

-21. Set the Start action to the **Account/Signout** action (to avoid a stale token error).

-22. Return to the **Web** tab of the project properties page in Visual Studio.

-23. Under **Start Action** choose **Specific Page** and enter *Account/SignOut*.

-24. Press F5 to compile and launch your new application in the default browser.
+21. Press F5 to compile and launch your new application in the default browser.

-25. When the Graph and AAD v2 Auth Endpoint Starter page appears, sign in with your Office 365 account.
+22. When the Graph and AAD v2 Auth Endpoint Starter page appears, sign in with your Office 365 account.

-26. Review the permissions the application is requesting, and click **Accept**.
+23. Review the permissions the application is requesting, and click **Accept**.

-27. Now that you are signed into your application, exercise 1 is complete!
+24. Now that you are signed into your application, exercise 1 is complete!

 ## Exercise 2: Access the Excel file in OneDrive for Business through Microsoft Graph SDK
 1. This exercise is based on the project located in the  [\\O3653\O3653-16 Excel - Microsoft Graph\Starter Project](Starter Project) folder.
 Open the project with Visual Studio 2017.